cdisdero/CRDKeychain/README.md

 The reason why `includeData` parameter is an option and defaults to false when getting entries from the keychain is that retrieving the data along with the attributes of an entry is a little slower than just retrieving the attributes.
 Typically you just want to get the attributes of entries only, such as when displaying some of the attributes in a table view or collection view.
 Retrieve the data only when you want to work with it directly.

+Note that because `kSecAttrSynchronizable` is not available on watchOS, setting the `synchronizable` property of a CRDKeychainEntry object will have no effect on this platform.

 ## Conclusion
 I hope this small library/framework is helpful to you in your next Swift project.
 I'll be updating as time and inclination permits and of course I welcome all your feedback.